Wouldn’t it be great if you could make money in your sleep?

-Dividend stocks are one type that generate passive income.
-This is when you invest as a shareholder in a company and the company then pays out dividends to its shareholders.
+Dividend stocks are one type that generates passive income.
+This is when you invest as a shareholder in a company and the company pays out dividends to its shareholders.

 “There are some dividend ETFs out there like SRET, DIV, SDIV, etc. which have a yield of 7% and above (at the time of this writing),” says James Pollard of The Advisor Coach.
 “This means every $10,000 an entrepreneur invests, $700 (at a 7% yield) will be paid back in dividends.”

-There are a bunch of different types of advertisements from which you can generate passive income as a way to boost your cash flow on an ongoing basis.
+There is a variety of different types of advertisements from which you can generate passive income as a way to boost your cash flow on an ongoing basis.
 You can host ads on (or in):

 - Your website/blog

 - Your physical store

 - Any printed collateral, including catalogs, newsletters, and magazines